pammacdotnet/IJIMAI/README.md

 )

 = Introduction
-#first-paragraph[Typst][is a new markup-based typesetting system for the sciences.
-It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.]
+Typst is a new markup-based typesetting system for the sciences.
+It is designed to be an alternative both to advanced tools like LaTeX and simpler tools like Word and Google Docs.

 = CRediT authorship contribution statement
 // Content for this section is generated automatically (this comment can be removed).